sbhrwl/aws/1.Basics/1.Fundamentals/7.ELB/README.md

 - Note that each network interface can have its security group.
 - The load balancer rewrites the destination IP address before forwarding it to the target.

-### 2. Registering IP addresses as Targets
+### Registering IP addresses as Targets
 - With ALB and NLB IP addresses can be used to register:
   - Instances in a peered VPC.
   - AWS resources that are addressable by IP address and port.
   - On-premises resources linked to AWS through Direct Connect or a VPN connectio

-### 3. NLB-Routing
+## 6. NLB-Routing
 - After the load balancer receives a connection request, it selects a target from the target group for the default rule.
 - It attempts to open a TCP connection to the selected target on the port specified in the listener configuration.
-#### 4. How to distribute traffic between On premise servers and AWS Web servers deployed on EC2?
+## 7. How to distribute traffic between On premise servers and AWS Web servers deployed on EC2?
 - Provision a DX connection between On premise and AWS
 - Create a Target Group on ALB
 - Use IP address based targets for the EC2 instances and On premise Servers
-#### 5. Encryption in Transit
+## 8. Encryption in Transit
 - NLB with TCP listener, then TERMINATE SSL on EC2 instances
 - ALB with an HTTPS listener, install SSL certificates on ALB as well as on EC2 instances
-#### 6. How to make an Application running in multi AZ on EC2 instances backed by Aurora DB exposed via ALB resilient to sporadic increase in request rate?
+## 9. How to make an Application running in multi AZ on EC2 instances backed by Aurora DB exposed via ALB resilient to sporadic increase in request rate?
 - Improve Read scaling: Add Aurora Read replicas
 - Cache content: Use Cloudfront in front of ALB
-#### 7. Question
+## 10. Configure a NAT gateway for each AZ with an Elastic IP
 - NLB One STATIC IP per AZ
 - GA Supports 2 ANYCAST IP Globally
 - Your EC2 wants to access an application on Internet.
 - This application on Internet allows 2 IPs to be whitelisted per customer, what shall we do?
 #### Solution
-- Configure a NAT gateway for eac AZ with an Elastic IP
+- Configure a NAT gateway for each AZ with an Elastic IP
 - Do not get misled to use NLB/GA because of "2 IPs to be whitelisted", as in this case EC2 want to connect to Internet

-## 8.ALB- Authentication via CUP
+## 11.ALB- Authentication via CUP
 <img src="images/2.png">

-## 9. NLB-BYOIP - Static IP
+## 12. NLB-BYOIP - Static IP
 - A company has developed public APIs hosted in Amazon EC2 instances behind an Elastic Load Balancer.
 - The APIs will be used by various clients from their respective on-premises data centers.
 - A Solutions Architect received a report that the web service clients can only access trusted IP addresses whitelisted on their firewalls.